mbsa-tud/tsad_platform/README.md

 2. Select a threshold from the `Threshold` dropdown menu.
 If you select the **dynamic** threshold, you can additionally configure its parameters.

 #### Run detection (3)
-Select models from the **list of trained models** and click `Run for selected Models` or `Run for all Models` to start the detection process.
+Select models from the **list of trained models** and click `Run for selected Models` or just `Run for all Models` to start the detection process.
 #### Observe results (4)

 Once the detection is finished, the following results are are displayed in the windows below: